 Organizing your important papers and getting your personal and financial affairs in order is a wise move and wonderful gift to your family.
-The Daily Journal’s recent article entitled “How to get your affairs in order” says to collect your important personal, financial and legal information.
+The Daily Journal’s article entitled “How to get your affairs in order” says to collect your important personal, financial and legal information.
 Then meet with an experienced Elder Law Estate Planning Attorney.
 Here is a list of areas on which to focus your organizing efforts:

 - Contacts: Make a list of names and phone numbers of close friends, doctors, lawyers, accountants, brokers and insurance agents.